 For more on inbound lead generation, check out this guide: A Beginner’s Guide To Generating Leads The Inbound Way

-One form of inbound lead generation is content marketing.
+One form of inbound lead generation is

-The content will then (ideally) be engaging and demonstrate your value, encouraging people to explore your website further, hopefully expressing their interest and turning them into a lead.
+, encouraging people to explore your website further, hopefully expressing their interest and turning them into a lead.